Deesen/deferMinifyX-for-modx-evo/README.md

 - Install plugin
 - Add required CSS-, JS-files comma-separated in plugin-configuration
+- Set desired parameters, and especially "defer" to true to enable defer-mechanismn
-- Set desired options & save plugin-configuration, finish!
+- Save plugin-configuration, finish!

 When reloading your frontpage the CSS-, JS-files should be added as configured.